Skip to main content

 ${flwTimeUtils.plusDays(Object value, long days)}Adds days to a given value.
 Supported values are Date, Instant, LocalDate, LocalDateTime or an ISO8601 formatted String.

-${flwTimeUtils.plusWeeks(Object value, long days)}Adds weeks to a given value.
+${flwTimeUtils.plusWeeks(Object value, long weeks)}Adds weeks to a given value.
 Supported values are Date, Instant, LocalDate, LocalDateTime or an ISO8601 formatted String.

-${flwTimeUtils.plusMonths(Object value, long days)}Adds month to a given value.
+${flwTimeUtils.plusMonths(Object value, long months)}Adds months to a given value.
 Supported values are Date, Instant, LocalDate, LocalDateTime or an ISO8601 formatted String.

-${flwTimeUtils.plusYears(Object value, long days)}Adds years to a given value.
+${flwTimeUtils.plusYears(Object value, long years)}Adds years to a given value.
 Supported values are Date, Instant, LocalDate, LocalDateTime or an ISO8601 formatted String.

 ${flwTimeUtils.plusDuration(Object value, String iso8601Duration)}Adds an ISO8601 encoded duration to a given value.
 Supported values are Date, Instant, LocalDate, LocalDateTime or an ISO8601 formatted String.
 Examples: flw.time.plusDuration(flw.time.now(), 'P1Y') (adds one year to now), flw.time.plusDuration(flw.time.now(), 'P14D') (adds 14 days to now), flw.time.plusDuration(flw.time..now(), 'PT30M10S') (adds 30 minutes and 10 seconds to now).